SpiNNakerManchester/spio/designs/spinnaker_fpgas/README.md

 -------------

 A number of diagnostic registers associated with the HSS links are presented via an SPI interface.
-There is one register bank per link (i.e. per socket socket).
+There is one register bank per link (i.e. per SATA socket).
 These banks can be found at the base addresses given in the table below.

 	Link        FPGA Number  Base Address